GoogleCloudPlatform/community/tutorials/appengine-dropwizard/index.md

     or

-        docker build -t <your-dockerhub-username>/sample-app .
+        docker build -t YOUR_DOCKERHUB_USERNAME/sample-app .

     `-t`  options tell Docker what should be the tag for your Docker image.
     You can give a meaningful name to the tag.

     **Notes**

-    * You have to do this only once unless you update your `Dockerfile`, `config.yml` or the fat JAR.
+    * You have to do this only once unless you update your `Dockerfile`, `config.yml`, or the fat JAR.
-    * If you have a Docker Hub or any other Docker registry account or organization and you wish to push your Docker images there, you can prefix the username/organization name with the tag like `-t <your-dockerhub-username>/<application-name>`.
+    * If you have a Docker Hub or any other Docker registry account or organization and you wish to push your Docker images there, you can prefix the username/organization name with the tag like `-t YOUR_DOCKERHUB_USERNAME/YOUR_APP_NAME`.

-1. Then, you can run the Docker image you just build:
+1. Then, you can run the Docker image you just built:

         docker run -p 8080:8080 -t sample-app

     or

-        docker run -p 8080:8080 -t <your-dockerhub-username>/sample-app
+        docker run -p 8080:8080 -t YOUR_DOCKERHUB_USERNAME/sample-app

 1. Visit [http://localhost:8080](http://localhost:8080) to see the running app.

-1. Press Control+C to stop the app.
+1. Press Ctrl+C to stop the app.

 ## Deploying the app